|

 - that evening, Ed sought advice from his heavy-drinking,

-non-criminal (probate and real estate) lawyer friend Walter, "Birdy's"
+non-criminal (probate and real estate) lawyer friend Walter Abundas, "Birdy's"

 father, who first suggested using the county defender Bert to try